TWUOnline/multi-access/pages/03.assessment/02.what-is-assessment/02.defining-assessment/default.md

 ## Observation

 The second pillar of the assessment triangle is an observation of some sort.
 This requires a clear connection to the cognitive model of the construct through the identification of proficiency indicators.
 Instructors must understand what constitutes a competent demonstration of ability in relation to the construct.
 This is often operationalized as a rubric, which can take a number of forms.
 We recommend that rubrics be task neutral, allowing them to be reused in multiple contexts.
+[See the Feedback page for more information about rubrics.](https://multi-access.twu.ca/assessment/feedback)

 ### SOLO Taxonomy